ProgrammingSheran/Snake-Game/README.md

 --> Random movement of the enemies in the game.
 \
 \
 Guess that's it.
-Guess it won't be more.
+Guess it won't be more.\
+(This is by the way the longest README I've ever written!) :-)